-You must pay tuition, fees, room and board to the Student Accounts Office by the payment deadline.
+You must pay tuition, fees, room and board to the Office of the Bursar by the payment deadline.

 If your payment is late, a late fee may be assessed and classes may be cancelled.
 If your registration takes place after the payment deadline you must pay the day you register for classes to avoid a late fee and possible cancellation of classes.